 It should not surprise you, dear Reader, that the Villa d’Este is the one hostelry in the world from which I never stray during the course of a visit.
 Why am I so happy to stay put?
 Well, within the domain are some of the most magnificent (and important) gardens in Italy.
 Its rooms and suites are luxurious and comfortable.
 It sits right on the edge of Lake Como, and therefore enjoys a panorama which has few equals.
 There is plenty of civilised space, for its elegant public rooms and terraces are numerous and quiet.
 The food in its restaurants is delicious and the service from every member of its staff is courteous, friendly and efficient.
-Indeed, I should pay further tribute to the members of the wonderful team which ensures that only the highest standards are entertained within the Heavenly Estate.
-My picture shows four of them: (from left to right) Fabrizio Zarattini (the Manager of the Verandah Restaurant), your correspondent, Gianfranco Mondelli (Food & Beverage Operations Manager), Massimo Dorino (Hotel Manager) and Michele Zambanini (Executive Chef) – great persons all.
-You will notice that Chef Zambanini is not only in the surroundings of his magnificent new kitchen, but is also holding a book.
-It is called A Culinary Experience, and is a sumptuous evocation of the gastronomic delights of a stay at the Villa d’Este.
-I recommend it to you.
+Indeed, I must pay further tribute to the members of the wonderful restaurant team which ensures that only the highest standards are entertained within the Heavenly Estate.
+My picture shows five of them: (from left to right) Marco, Roberto, sommelier Gianpaolo, Marco and Mirko – great persons all.

-Breakfast on the terrace of the Verandah Restaurant at the Villa d’Este is one of the glories of Italy.
-But the weather was slightly inclement, so I did what is very nearly as good: I sat inside at table number 20 and gazed straight out through the huge plate glass windows at Lake Como.
-Here waiters Marco and Roberto looked after me with the utmost efficiency and discretion, bringing to me silver pots of coffee, buckets of ice cubes and glasses of freshly squeezed orange juice.
-The buffet is rightly famous as a cornucopia of edible delights, but it suited me to sit back and allow the admirable Fabrizio Zarattini (the Restaurant Manager) to organise for me each morning some special delights.
+Breakfast on the terrace of the Veranda Restaurant at the Villa d’Este is one of the glories of Italy.
+But the weather was slightly inclement, so I did what is very nearly as good: I sat inside at table number 3 (which, despite being next to the huge plate glass windows, somehow afforded me protection from the sun’s rays while giving me a view down the length of the building’s Grand Promenade).
+The buffet is rightly famous as a cornucopia of edible delights, but it suited me to sit back and allow the admirable chaps in the photograph to organise for me each morning some special delights.
 I loved the grilled sea bass, with porcini mushrooms, boiled potatoes and peas, and the little pots of bread and butter pudding.
 And on one morning I had something which, strange to say, I had never eaten before – a lobster omelette.
 Chef Zambanini suggested that I should have with it a side dish of lobster bisque.
 Needless to say, the Great Man was right, and I devoured both omelette and bisque with the utmost relish.

 My days were spent on the terrace by the Lake – within or without the arcade, according to the state of the heavens.
-To me the excellent waiter brought pots of tea and plates of little cakes.
-After these happy moments, I would return, as the sun began to sink gently towards the hilltops, to my apartment for the Pre-Prandial Soak.
+To me there the excellent waiter brought pots of tea and plates of little cakes.
+After these happy moments, I would return, as the sun began to sink gently towards the hilltops, to my apartment for the pre-prandial soak.
 Then I dressed for dinner.
 It is worth remarking at this point that you will never be bothered at the Villa d’Este by any canned music.
 Deo gratias!
 So rare has this blessed absence become that I have had occasion to rebuke those in lesser establishments who presume to tell me, “You must have piped music at a five-star hotel” with the crushing retort: “There is no such noise at the Villa d’Este.”

-My other dinners were had in the larger Verandah Restaurant.
+My other dinners were had in the larger Veranda Restaurant.
 Here the hotel’s requirements are exactly right.
 I quote: “At dinner gentlemen are required to wear jacket and tie.
 Cellular ‘phones are not allowed in the dining room.”
 These words make me want to sing a Te Deum.
 If only all hotels were so sensible.
 The Villa d’Este, like The Ritz in London, stands as a bulwark against the barbarian tide of scruffiness and bad behaviour.

-White napery, candles, waiters in black tie (or red jackets for the sommeliers) and gleaming glassware create an atmosphere at once properly formal and highly welcoming, and Mr Zarattini’s calm professionalism ensures that all runs with perfect smoothness.
-With the kitchen commanded by the brilliant Executive Chef Michele Zambanini, a gentleman of courtesy and culinary brilliance (a combination rare nowadays), the food in these comfortable and welcoming surroundings is always a highlight of my visits to the Villa d’Este.
+White napery, candles, waiters in black tie (or red jackets for the sommeliers) and gleaming glassware create an atmosphere at once properly formal and highly welcoming.
+The professionalism of every member of the waiting team ensures that all runs with perfect smoothness.
+With the kitchen commanded by the Executive Chef Michele Zambanini, a gentleman of courtesy and culinary brilliance (a combination rare nowadays), the food in these comfortable and welcoming surroundings is always a real highlight of my visits to the Villa d’Este.
 His dishes delight the eye and caress the palate.

 Via Regina 40, Cernobbio 22012, Italy.